Shaun Smith (Australian footballer)

 Shaun Smith (born 22 June 1969) is a former Australian rules footballer in the VFL/AFL.

-Originally from the Ainslie Football Club in the Australian Capital Territory, but recruited from Werribee and debuting in the Australian Football League in 1987, Smith is best known for his incredible leap and ability to take spectacular marks or speckies.
+Originally from the Ainslie Football Club in the Australian Capital Territory, but recruited from Werribee and debuting in the Victorian Football League in 1987, Smith is best known for his incredible leap and ability to take spectacular marks or speckies.

 His high leaping play enabled him to hold down a key position whilst being only 184 cm and is sometimes compared to Russell Robertson.

 Smith debuted with the North Melbourne Football Club in 1987 and was delisted due to a string of injuries at the end of 1992 after 47 games and 38 goals.